delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 A huge component of `installapplications` use cases come from the ability to display and load userland context for the user once they hit the desktop environment.
 However, there have been [reports](https://macadmins.slack.com/archives/C54N3AT2B/p1601644844008600) of this [failing](https://macadmins.slack.com/archives/C54N3AT2B/p1601408174001500) or not working as expected with macOS 11.0 Beta / Big Sur.
 Granted that due to Big Sur being in beta, there may be some unexpected behavior, but it seems the best route going forward is to no longer use DEP Notify directly launched from `installapplications`.
 Rather, use outset on first boot and set a flag to signify if DEPNotify had been run, and if not run it.

 Due to our deprecation of services, I am interested to see what comes out of Big Sur and Windows 10, and have been closely following both the [Windows discord](https://discord.me/winadmins) as well as the [MacAdmins Slack](https://www.macadmins.org/).

+### Within $currentcompany

+It will be interesting to see how a large legacy centric company attempts to convert to a cloud centric company with "traditional management" frameworks.
+The lack of use of Chef or Puppet on EUC devices, while not a limiting factor, does limit a lot of imagination and expansion room.

 ## Supporting Documents